MihaiElisei/transport-services/README.md

 The aim of this project is to create a website that presents the services of this company in an attractive and simple way for users to navigate on it.

-Live version of Our website: [Safe Transport](https://mihaielisei.github.io/transport-services/)
+Live version of the website: [Safe Transport](https://mihaielisei.github.io/transport-services/)

 ![responsivnes image](assets/images/responsive.png)